 with palm oil.

 Following these tests, an alternative method was applied, pre-setting with an organic solvent (see procedure in part 3.1.
-Sampling procedure onlyfor a N1 additive that showed the best response for CFPP I for a dosage of 5000 ppm.
+Sampling procedure only for a N1 additive that showed the best response for CFPP I for a dosage of 5000 ppm.

 The obtained results showed a better effect to the CFPP which is improved for 1oC, and PP for a full 3oC.
 Positive results, the addition of additives with an organic solvent, can recommend this procedure as a standard for additivation, so this method was applied in the next examinations.

-In the second series of experiments ("fresh" rapseed biodiesel), only one concentration was tested (optimal as determined by the 1st series of tests 1000 ppm).
+In the second series of experiments ("fresh" rapeseed biodiesel), only one concentration was tested (optimal as determined by the 1st series of tests 1000 ppm).
 All additives were added according to a procedure determined by the 1st series with the addition of an organic solvent.
 In the second series of experiments, the effect of the thirteen additives was tested to improve the low temperature performance of rapeseed biodiesel.
 Pure biodiesel of the rapeseed was chosen as a comparative sample.

 The aim of the second series of experiments was to determine the effect of the additive on a biodiesel from rapeseed oil versus "aged" biodiesel containing biodiesel derived from a mixture of rapeseed and palm oil.